Pappy-Hub/zuri/registration_form/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 |__Filename__	          |    __Description__ |
 |---------------------- | --------------------------------------------------------------------------------------------------------------------------------------
-|Registration form	    |   It aims to accepts inputs and also writes inputed values to into a .csv file.
+|Registration form	    |   It aims to accepts form inputs and also writes inputed values to into a .csv file.